drewejohnson/ans-student19-serpenttools/README.md

 make SERPENT_EXE="mpirun -n 4" SERPENT_OPTS="-omp 4" serpent
 ```
 would use `mpirun` with four nodes, and a total of four OMP threads.
-The generation of the coefficient file, `coe.coe`, may take a while (~1 hour),
+The generation of the coefficient file, `coe.coe`, may take a while,
-as 200 perturbation states are calculated.
+as 50 perturbation states are calculated.